 Fig. 5.
 Unicast (PDSCH) performance of RSMA and MU-MIMO at target spectral efficiencies of 3.4 bits/RE.
 QPSK for RSMA, QPSK/16QAM for MU-MIMO.
 Transport Block Error Rate vs. SNR (dB) with realistic channel estimation: Case 2: long distance between the two UEs (40m apart).

-In Fig. 4 and 5, it can be observed that, in case 1, RSMA brings at least 3dB gain in comparison with MU-MIMO, depending on the precoder and receiver designs used for both schemes.
-In case 2, the gain reduced as the channels become less correlated.
-Prototype implementation of RSMA is treated in [4] where similar observations was made from hardware experiments.
+In Fig. 4 and 5, it can be observed that, in Case 1, RSMA brings at least 3dB gain in comparison with MU-MIMO, depending on the precoder and receiver designs used for both schemes.
+In Case 2, the RSMA gain reduces as the channels become less correlated.
+Prototype implementation of RSMA is treated in [4] where similar observations were made from hardware experiments.

-Observation 3: RSMA with SIC-free receivers (i.e., soft SLIC and joint de-mapping) achieves almost the same performance as SIC receivers (i.e., CWICs).
+Observation 4: RSMA with SIC-free receivers (i.e., soft SLIC and joint de-mapping) achieves almost the same performance as SIC receivers (i.e., CWICs).

-Observation 4: The benefit of using RSMA in comparison with MU-MIMO increases as users are closer together (e.g., as in high density areas) and/or experience a diversity of channel strengths and/or as the CSIT accuracy degrades and/or as more fairness among users is captured in the design objective.
+Observation 5: The benefit of using RSMA in comparison with MU-MIMO increases as users are closer together (e.g., as in high density demand areas), and/or experience a diversity of channel strengths, and/or as the CSIT accuracy degrades, and/or as more fairness among users is captured in the design objective.

 5. RSMA to enhance unicast/multicast MU-MIMO

-Joint unicast/multicast can be naturally realized by RSMA by adding multicast contents (e.g., information to deliver a live sport event) to the common block (Wc, cf. Fig. 2).
+Joint unicast/multicast can be naturally realized by RSMA by adding multicast content (e.g., information to deliver a popular live sport event) to the common block (Wc, cf. Fig. 2).
 In the following results, a multicast TB of 6400 bits and two unicast TBs of 7296 bits are jointly transmitted to two users in each downlink slot with different schemes:

 Orthogonal unicast and multicast (OUM): 12 RBs are allocated to multicast and 40 RBs are allocated to unicast.